EyringMLClimateGroup/pacal23jgr_GaussianMixtureModels_Extremes/README.md

 ## Installation

 To use this implementation of the GMM algorithm, you will need to have Python 3 installed on your system.
 You can use this repository with [ESMValTool v2.5.0 environment](https://github.com/ESMValGroup/ESMValTool/blob/v2.5.0/environment.yml).
-Follow the installation steps in the [ESMValTool](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation)[ installation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation) page.
+Follow the installation steps on the [ESMValTool](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation)](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation)[ installation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html#mamba-conda-installation) page.

 ## Data

-The CMIP6 datasets, which are a collection of climate model simulations produced by research institutions worldwide, are available at the [ESGF](https://esgf-data.dkrz.de/search/cmip6-dkrz/) servers.
+The CMIP6 datasets, which are a collection of climate model simulations produced by research institutions worldwide, are available on the [ESGF](https://esgf-data.dkrz.de/search/cmip6-dkrz/)](https://esgf-data.dkrz.de/search/cmip6-dkrz/) servers.

 Regional grid files are generated using [the recipe](esmvaltool/recipe_gmm_ssp.yml) with [ESMValTool](https://github.com/ESMValGroup/ESMValTool), which is a community-driven Python-based evaluation tool for Earth system models.
 ESMValTool provides a set of predefined recipes for the evaluation of various aspects of Earth system models.
 Shapefiles for IPCC (Intergovernmental Panel on Climate Change) regions are freely available at the [ATLAS GitHub](https://github.com/SantanderMetGroup/ATLAS) repository.
 Separate shapefiles for each region should be placed into the [auxiliary_data](esmvaltool/auxiliary_data/) directory of the ESMValTool.